-- 1. Within the main Existing Employment Areas as defined on the adopted Policies Map, planning permission will be granted for development in Use Classes B1, B2 and B8. - 2.
+- 1. Within the main Existing Employment Areas as defined on the adopted Policies Map, planning permission will be granted for development in Use Classes_use class B1 (now part of class E(q)), B2 and B8. - 2.
 Where the Employment Area is located within countryside areas outside defined settlement boundaries, proposed development must be of a scale and nature appropriate to the countryside location. - 3.
 Planning permission will also be granted for an appropriate range of supporting uses, including cafes / canteens, crèches, and gyms provided that: - a) The scale of such uses, and their location and arrangement within the employment area, means that they will primarily serve those employed in that area; and - b) There would not be a significant or unacceptable reduction on the type, quality or quantity of employment land supply. - 4.
-Proposals which are not directly supported by 1, 2 or 3 above will only be granted planning permission where it is clearly demonstrated that: - a) The development is of a scale that is required to secure the development of a wider site which safeguards or provides B1, B2 and B8 uses; or
+Proposals which are not directly supported by 1, 2 or 3 above will only be granted planning permission where it is clearly demonstrated that:

-- b) It is for a commercial use as a car, bathroom, kitchen or conservatory showroom; and - c) There would not be an unacceptable reduction on the type, quality or quantity of employment land supply; and - d) The development will not prejudice the long term operation of the area for employment purposes.
+- a) The development is of a scale that is required to secure the development of a wider site which safeguards or provides B1 (now part of class E(g)), B2 and B8 uses; or - b) It is for a commercial use as a car, bathroom, kitchen or conservatory showroom; and - c) There would not be an unacceptable reduction on the type, quality or quantity of employment land supply; and - d) The development will not prejudice the long term operation of the area for employment purposes.